a-yadav-bakki/Loan-Application-Approval-System-BA-case-study/README.md

 ## Related project

 This is the second case study in a series.
-The first, an **Order Management System**(https://github.com/a-yadav-bakki/Order-Management-System), follows the same structure and can be found in my other repositories.
+The first, an [Order Management System](https://github.com/a-yadav-bakki/YOUR-OMS-REPO-NAME), follows the same structure.

 ## Licence